tsnellgrove/dark_castle3/doc/to_do.md

 				- IDEA: but how far ahead of real use-case do I want to get?
 Can add as a new feature when needed
 			- FINDING: feels like message type (constant vs. variable) could be inferred?
 				- IDEA: if message_0 exists => constant message
-		- INPROC: create TimerX class
+		- DONE: create TimerX class
 			- DONE: class + setters & getters
 			- DONE: update chk_str_exist() in IO class to check game_static_gbl
 			- DONE: refactor mach_run() method